36 Depression Quotes That Capture Exactly What You’re Feeling

 “Our Generation has had no Great war, no Great Depression.
 Our war is spiritual.
 Our depression is our lives.” —Chuck Palahniuk, writer

-Are you of the depression generation?
-Take this test to see if you have depression.
+If you agree, take this test to help see if you have depression.

 If you can’t survive tomorrow, just survive today

 “That’s the thing about depression: A human being can survive almost anything, as long as she sees the end in sight.
 But depression is so insidious, and it compounds daily, that it’s impossible to ever see the end.
 The fog is like a cage without a key.” —Elizabeth Wurtzel, author

 Check out this intriguing brain treatment that helped one woman finally emerge from the fog of depression.

 “My mental health problems are real and they are valid.
 I will not judge myself for the bad days when I can barely get out of bed.
 I will not make myself feel worse because someone else appears to be handling their mental illness better than I am handling mine.
 Recovery is not a competition.” —Matt Joseph Diaz, Tumblr

 Not sure how to start recovering?
 Try these science-backed ways to help depression.

 “I am in that temper that if I were under water I would scarcely kick to come to the top.” —John Keats, poet

 One thing that helped Keats deal with his depression: Getting out in nature.

 Sometimes the annoying people are right